Barcelona news: Messi reveals WhatsApp group with 'phenomenon' Neymar and Suarez | Goal.com

 "He wasn't the guilty one.
 Liverpool overcame us in attitude.
 We made stupid mistakes."

-The 31-year-old also suggested that his side were mentally scarred by last season's three-goal comeback by Roma in the Champions League, and were unable to prevent the same thing happening again at Anfield.
+The 31-year-old also suggested that his side were mentally scarred by Roma's similar three-goal comeback against them in last year's Champions League, and were unable to prevent the same thing happening again at Anfield.

 "I never imagined that we could repeat the story after losing against Rome the year before.
 We couldn't allow ourselves to lose a game this way once again.